sbkashif/sbkashif.github.io/_portfolio/everyday-essentials/vasp.md

 layout: portfolio_item
 title: "Vasp"
 permalink: /everyday-essentials/vasp/
-date: 2025-11-28
+date_created: 2025-11-02
-page_modified: 2025-11-28
+last_modified: 2025-11-02
 hidden: true
 ---

-# VASP parallelization
+# vasp parallelization
-VASP uses two main parallelization types to distribute the computational load across CPUs.
+vasp uses two main parallelization types to distribute the computational load across CPUs.

-### MPI (Message Passing Interface)
+**mpi (message passing interface)**

-Concept: Allows independent processes (ranks) to communicate by sending messages, typically across different cores and nodes.
+*concept*: allows independent processes (ranks) to communicate by sending messages, typically across different cores and nodes.

-VASP Role: The primary scaling method.
+*vasp role*: the primary scaling method.
 Each MPI process handles a fraction of the total workload (e.g., k-points or bands).
-Control Point: The core count specified in the job script (mpirun -n N or #SBATCH --ntasks=N).
+Control Point: the core count specified in the job script (mpirun -n N or #SBATCH --ntasks=N).

-### Shared Memory Parallelization (NCORE)
+**shared memory parallelization (ncore)**

-Concept: Allows multiple computational threads within a single MPI process to share memory.
+*concept*: allows multiple computational threads within a single MPI process to share memory.

-VASP Role: Used to accelerate memory-intensive operations (FFTs, diagonalization).
+*vasp role*: Used to accelerate memory-intensive operations (FFTs, diagonalization).
-Control Point: The NCORE tag in the INCAR file.
+Control Point: the NCORE tag in the INCAR file.

-### Resource Definitions
+### resource definitions
-Core ($\mathbf{N_{\text{cores}}}$): The total number of CPU threads allocated to your job (the 'N' in mpirun -n N).
+Core ($\mathbf{N_{\text{cores}}}$): the total number of CPU threads allocated to your job (the 'N' in mpirun -n N).
 Node ($\mathbf{N_{\text{nodes}}}$): A physical server containing multiple cores.
 Your request, --nodes=1, means all processes run on the same server.

 ## 💻 Hardware Request Settings (SLURM/PBS)

-The key is requesting a core count that is highly divisible.
+the key is requesting a core count that is highly divisible.
-### The Core Count Rule
+### the Core Count Rule
 Choose a number of cores that is a highly composite number to allow for flexible and efficient parallel grouping (NCORE and KPAR).
-When number of cores are 32, divisors: 2, 4, 8, 16 are best for VASP parallelization.
+When number of cores are 32, divisors: 2, 4, 8, 16 are best for vasp parallelization.

 ### Slurm settings